balajirags/guest-wifi-card/README.md

 # guest-wifi-card

 Small project repository for the Guest WiFi Card project.
+This project is used to create Guest wifi QR code.

 This repository was initialized locally.
 Create a remote on GitHub and push the initial commit to publish it.